-Join me and Sarah Bridgins, Caitlin Cruz, Aparna Nancherla (!) and Karen Rinaldi on 9/28 at Ramona for the Freya Project, a benefit reading series that supports causes that help women in need.
+Join me and Kathleen Alcott, Sarah Bridgins, Aparna Nancherla (!) and Karen Rinaldi on 9/28 at Ramona for the Freya Project, a benefit reading series that supports causes that help women in need.
 This month, the theme is "A Secret I Couldn't Keep" (ooh...) and all ticket proceeds and a portion of the bar will support the North Dakota Women in Need Abortion Access Fund.

 "826NYC, a nonprofit providing free writing programs to under-resourced New York City students, is back with its eighth installment of the 826NYC Reading Series at Pete's Candy Store!
 This month features writers Jess Keefe, Kyla Marshell, Demetri Raftopoulos, and Wyatt Bertz, and is hosted by Danielle Sinay.

 Entry is FREE and Happy Hour runs 'til 7: $2 Yuengling and $3 well drinks and Brooklyn Lager."
 RSVP on Facebook!

 I have an audio exhibition of my poem "A Loser Love" in the exhibition Let's Play, curated by Rochelle Spencer of AfroSurreal Writers which features audio and visual work by black artists with a focus on how "play can disrupt conventional ways of thinking and serve as a form of rebellion through both joy and creativity."
 Opening reception is June 2, 6-9 pm PDT.